top of page

 Dusty Weis:

-Now, I want to explore that controversy with you but I think it's worth restating here, because what I'm hearing from you is that, when you were first just strategizing this effort, it wasn't meant to be a big headline grabbing affair, you were just writing a letter.
+Now, I want to explore that controversy with you but I think it's worth restating here, because what I'm hearing from you is that, when you were first just strategizing this effort, it wasn't meant to be a big headline-grabbing affair, you were just writing a letter.

 Dr. Martha Burk:

 Exactly.
 First of all, we thought we might be dealing with reasonable people and that educated us right away.
 So no, it was a minor thing to us, very minor as I said, because we worked on Capitol Hill.
-What we were trying to do was what I would consider the much bigger issues, like pay equity, like better social security, childcare, violence against women, all of those things were front and center on our agenda.
+What we were trying to do was what I would consider the much bigger issues, like pay equity, like better social security, childcare, violence against women.
+All of those things were front and center on our agenda.
 And something like this was indeed very minor, and we just thought we might could push things along.
 We had no idea it was going to blow up like it did.

 Dusty Weis:

-Why, then, do you think did Hootie Johnson, the chair at Augusta National, published that letter and essentially vilify you personally, making what he considered an attack a centerpiece of his defense of the practices at Augusta National?
+Why, then, do you think did Hootie Johnson, the chair at Augusta National, publish that letter and essentially vilify you personally, making what he considered an attack a centerpiece of his defense of the practices at Augusta National?

 Dr. Martha Burk: